orelz890/OOP_Ex/README.md

 When the algorithem has finished, we are left with an updated call list. last, make an updated csv file containing the answers.

+How to run the code in cmd after running the program from MyAlgo.py on pycharm: java -jar Ex1_checker_V1.2_obf.jar 1111,2222,3333 B5.json out_33.csv out.log